-An interceptor may be a method interceptor, a lifecycle callback interceptor, or both.
+An interceptor may be either a business method interceptor, a lifecycle callback interceptor or both.

 A.3.1.
 Business method interceptors

 An interceptor method for business method invocations is a method of an interceptor with return type Object and a single parameter of type javax.interceptor.InvocationContext, annotated @AroundInvoke.